 Note: You’ll need PuTTY installed to complete the following steps.

 - Type your hostname or IP address in the field provided.

-- On the left side of the screen, select Connection from the list of configuration options.
+- Click Connection from the list of configuration options.

->If you do not want to modify your `ssh_config` file, you can append your ssh command like so:
+If you don't want to modify your `ssh_config` file, you can append your ssh command:

 ssh -o ServerAliveInterval=120 email@example.com